etiennedesfontaines/memory/README.md

 - clickable element shudder to show they can be interacted with

+- Consider lives: A limited amount of turns to try match all cards, dictated by difficulty and able to be turned on an off in settings.

 ## Design:

 - write out design brief and illustration brief, populating each with sourced images.